pontakornth/100days/content/10-bouncing-slime.md

 ---
 Today, I need to study a lot so I don't really have much time for coding.
 Coding while studying is not really a good option anyway because it's distracting.
-I think a small animation would be better than nothing.
+I think a small animation would be better than nothing.<!--more-->

 The slime is built using CSS height and width.
 The positioning is important too.